-In all, the IRS has seen 33,000 voluntary disclosures from the 2009 and 2011 offshore initiatives.
-Since the 2011 program closed in September 2011, hundreds of taxpayers have come forward to make voluntary disclosures.
+In all, the IRS has seen more than 33,000 voluntary disclosures from the 2009 and 2011 offshore initiatives.
+Since the 2011 program closed in September 2011, thousands of taxpayers have come forward to make voluntary disclosures.
 Those who have come in since the 2011 program closed in September 2011 will be able to be treated under the provisions of the new OVDP program.

 The overall penalty structure for the new program is the same as for 2011, except for taxpayers in the highest penalty category.
-For the new program, the penalty framework requires individuals to pay a penalty of 27.5 percent of the highest aggregate balance in foreign bank accounts/entities or value of foreign assets during the eight full years prior to the disclosure.
+For the new program, the penalty framework requires individuals to pay a penalty of 27.5 percent of the highest aggregate balance in foreign bank accounts/entities, including the value of all tainted foreign assets during the eight full years prior to the disclosure.
 That is up from 25 percent in the 2011 program.
 Some taxpayers will be eligible for 5 to 12.5 percent penalties; these remain the same in the new program as in 2011.

-Before deciding to join the 2012 program a taxpayer should first consult a tax attorney experienced in the nuances of international voluntary disclosure rules.
+Before deciding to enter the 2012 program, a taxpayer should first consult a tax lawyer experienced in the nuances of the offshore voluntary disclosure rules and requirements.

-If you have any questions or would like more information on the third IRS voluntary disclosure program for unreported offshore accounts, please contact Levins Tax Law for a free confidential consultation at 508-435-0118 or toll free at 888-333-9501.
+If you have any questions or would like more information on the IRS voluntary disclosure program for unreported offshore accounts, please contact Levins Tax Law, LLC, for a free confidential consultation at 508-435-0118 or toll free at 888-333-9501.